LikeSha/Fall2019OnlineCucumberSelenium/README.md

 To run regression on qa1 and chrome browser:

-clean test -Dbrowser=firefox -Denv=qa1 -P Regression
+clean test -Dbrowser=chrome -Denv=qa1 -P Regression

 NOTE : add mvn before every command if you are not running it on Jenkins: